magnusindregard/innovation-days-web/README.md

 1. Tap into the vast resource of innovation that our employees are and let them work on their latent ideas for new products, services, and improvements
-2. TODO: across-org coop
+2. Let people from across the organization work together
-3. TODO: change culture - innovation part of culture
+3. Make innovation a part of our culture

 ## When & Where